flugg/laravel-responder/README.md

 ### Decorating Response

 A response decorator allows for last minute changes to the response before it's returned.
-The package comes with two response decorators out of the box adding a `status` and `success` field to the response output for additional information.
+The package comes with two response decorators out of the box adding a `status` and `success` field to the response output.
 The `decorators` key in the configuration file defines a list of all enabled response decorators:

 ```php
 'decorators' => [